misterorion/misterorion.com/content/posts/edtech-meetup.md

 - There is high learner variability so student profiles will become more of a thing.
 There should be solutions that allow student profiles to carry, but there are bureaucratic and legal challenges.
 - How to overcome the "creepiness factor" (cameras on the wall, capturing every data point)?
 - There is a concept of voice-activated learning, or conversational learning, in which students can interact with bots using their voices.
-- 2018 is "The Year of the chat bot."
+- 2018 is "The Year of the chatbot."

 ## EdTech Pitches

 Finally, we heard brief rundowns from a few tech companies.
 Here are two I found interesting.

 - [Initify](https://www.initiafy.com/) is a contractor management system.
-Companies using software can create a portal system with forms, orientation material and training documents to help onboard contractors and temporary employees.
+Companies using this software can create a portal system with forms, orientation material and training documents to help onboard contractors and temporary employees.
 It also allows organizations to manage contractors through their tenure.
 - [KnowHowDo](https://www.knowhowdo.com/) is a "lifestyle learning" platform.
 Lifestyle learning is a term used to describe how people teach themselves new skills, learn more about their hobbies, pass-times, etc. This company says they will help develop your course, produce it, and distribute it to prime market areas according to your content.

 ## My thoughts

 ### Preface

 Whenever I hear an abundance of buzzwords (#AI, #Blockchain, #VR, #AR) attached to a thing, I'm skeptical.
-We see it frequently with new tech: enthusiasm and hype build, but go nowhere.
+We see it frequently with new tech: enthusiasm and hype build but go nowhere.
 Indeed, AI as a concept has been around for decades with the big breakthrough perpetually [just around the corner](https://www.geektime.com/2014/12/01/how-intelligent-is-artificial-intelligence-we-ask-the-big-thinkers/).

 How is this latest resurgence of AI any different from those that came before?
 Are edtech companies for real?
 Or are they baiting venture capitalists and school districts with flashy buzzwords?
 In the context of education, how can this "new" generation of tech help a child understand *The Catcher in the Rye* or solve quadratic equations?
 How can it help teachers teach this material?

-### What problem is edtech seeking to solve?
+### The problem edtech seeking to solve

 The problem, according to the panelists, involves teachers and students alike.
 Teachers are overworked, and burn out is high.
 Students lack material appropriate to their learning level and style.
-There is a set standard, or curriculum, and classes are taught against it—regardless of each individual student's ability.
+There is a set curriculum, and classes are taught against it--regardless of each student's ability.

 ### Artificial "Intelligence"